Making the most of your postgraduate studies

 Why should you get involved?

 Getting involved in wider opportunities available across the University and in the local community will equip you with skills and experiences – both academic and non-academic - that can contribute to your academic and career success.
+There are opportunities to do this remotely and on campus so do not be concerned if you are not in Edinburgh.
 It will also increase your confidence and enlarge your network of academic and non-academic connections.
 UK graduate employers are often as interested in extra-curricular activities as in academic achievements, so it’s worth exploring and making the most of what is available.
 You may also want to look at the information in participating and getting your voice heard.

 Strengthen your academic skills